 2.2.5.1 C Fierz noted that following the 1st session of the Best Practices Team the progress has been slower than planned, noting the difficulties in engage experts who could dedicate time for developing contributions for the Guide and the Manual.
 He noted the positive development with the engagement of Mr Craig Smith from Environment and Climate Change Canada who will contribute to the development of the Snow chapter for the GCW Best Practices Guide and Manual.
 As agreed, Mr Smith will collaborate with the HarmoSnow and CIMO, also focusing on bringing together the existing guidelines on the measurements of snow.

 2.2.5.3 T Thorsteinsson noted the potential engagement of Liss Marie Andreassen who could contribute to the development of the chapter on Glaciers.
-He also noted the plan of the Islandic Meteoroidal Organization to hire a student to support the development for the GCW Best practices Guide.
+He also noted the plan of the Islandic Meteorological Office (IMO) to hire a student to support the development for the GCW Best Practices Guide.

 2.2.5.3 It was noted that the availability of an interactive platform for input (e.g. Wiki) could help collect input from multiple experts without significant overhead.